Govind-Prakash/AWS/README.md

-# RNA-seq analysis using AWS platform
+# AWS beginners guide for Bioinformatics

 <Br>
 How to do RNA-seq analysis using AWS platform for heavy computational works (2025 Updated)